voidfiles/rumproarious.com/content/post/2018-08-03-advice-for-software-dev-library.markdown

 We are apart of that and when we are at our best we are making their jobs a little easier so that they can do their best to contribute to a better world.

-There are lots of technical battles you will fight on a daily basis, but If I can keep that struggle near you will eventually steer the ship in the right direction.
+There are lots of technical battles you will fight on a daily basis, but if you can keep that larger struggle near you will eventually make positive a impact.